- Face Reading

 What does this "book of life" reveal about your unique life?
 Among the most cogent pieces of information:

-Purchase a copy of my CD Reading the Hieroglyphs of Your Mind
+- Purchase my CD Reading the Hieroglyphs of Your Mind

 MISCONCEPTiONS IN THE MOVIE “INCEPTION”